tabularis-ai/augini/README.md

   <img src="img/logo_augini.png" alt="augini logo" width="200"/>
 </p>

-`augini` is an AI-powered data assistant that helps you understand, augment, and transform your tabular data.
-Built with state-of-the-art language models, it provides an intuitive chat interface and powerful data manipulation capabilities.
+`augini` is an AI-powered data assistant that brings RAG (Retrieval-Augmented Generation) capabilities to your tabular data (CSV, Excel, XLSX).
+Built with state-of-the-art language models, it provides an intuitive chat interface for data analysis and powerful data manipulation capabilities.

 ## Key Features

-### 🤖 Interactive Data Chat
+### 🤖 Interactive Data Chat (aka RAG for Tables)

-Have natural conversations with your data using `augini`'s chat interface:
+Have natural conversations with your data using `augini`'s chat interface.
+Works with any tabular format (CSV, Excel, Pandas DataFrames):

 ```python
 from augini import Augini